mattyounce/hello-world/README.md

 One of the best tools is modeling, in the sense of a simplified ontology with semantics and inference capability, to help visualize the possible solutions/goals/decisions compelled in a situation.

-We do this by sharing through open source, and I yaern to finally be part of that community!!
+We do this by sharing through open source, and I yearn to finally be part of that community!!

 Sincerely,